Concepción del Oro Municipality

 Concepción del Oro is one of the 58 municipalities in the Mexican state of Zacatecas.
-It is located on the northern part of the state and it is bounded by the municipalities of Mazapil and El Salvador; it also lies next to the states of Coahuila and San Luis Potosí.
+It is located in the northern part of the state and is bounded by the municipalities of Mazapil and El Salvador; it also lies next to the states of Coahuila and San Luis Potosí.
 The municipality covers a total surface area of 2559 km2.

 Population

 In the 2005 census Concepción del Oro reported a population of 11,857.
-Of these, 6,653 lived in the municipal seat and the remainder lived in surrounding rural communities.
+Of these, 6,653 lived in the municipal seat and the remainder in surrounding rural communities.

 Geography

-Concepción del Oro is located on the northern part of the state and it is bounded by the municipalities of Mazapil and El Salvador; it also lies next to the states of Coahuila and San Luis Potosí.
+Concepción del Oro is located in the northern part of the state and it is bounded by the municipalities of Mazapil and El Salvador; it also lies next to the states of Coahuila and San Luis Potosí.
 The municipality covers a total surface area of 2559 km2.